-Even though metal garden hoses are thought to last, at last, 10 years.
+Even though even the best metal garden hoses is thought to last, at last, 10 years.
 So, if your hose hasn’t lived that long, forget the idea of throwing it away and buying a new one, because it has a long life ahead.
 In this post, I’m going to show how to perfectly clean your hose and I’m going to give you some tips to maintain it.

 I wouldn’t like my grandchildren to play around a dirty hose.
 So, pay close attention to these simple steps to make your hose look like if it were brand new.